• 0

 fibre is the basic unit of any fabric — like the thread of life in the textile world.
 These are fine, hair-like structures that are spun into yarn and then woven or knitted into fabric.

-types of fibre
+types of fibres

 Natural Fibres